gemarin/BankEmailScraper/README.md

 It must have access to your email

 Note:
-- This only works for the 2022 format of Chase Bank payment alert emails
+- Still works for the 03/23 format of Chase Bank payment alert emails
-- Must change from email
+- Must change 'from email' and spreadsheet link in Code.gs
 - Must have a google sheets with a tab called 'Transactions' in order for the script to write to that sheet